Does one of these scenarios sound familiar?:

 “Did God lead me down this path?”

-I asked myself these same questions with each career and job change; when I bought my house, when I joined a new church, and especially when I was faced with a breast cancer diagnosis.
+I asked myself these same questions with each career and job change; when I bought my house, when I joined a new church, especially when faced with a breast cancer diagnosis.
 These questions arose from:

 - Fear of Failure